Ildiri (Erythrai)

 Erythrai Amphitheatre

-The amphitheatre was most likely built in the early 3rd century B.C. and altered in the Roman period is on the northwest slope of the acropolis hill.
+The amphitheatre was most likely built in the early 3rd century B.C. and altered in the Roman period on the northwest slope of the Acropolis hill.
 The tiered semi-circular seating (cavea) is constructed of trachytic (volcanic) rock; the structure has a double-curved walkway (diazoma).
-In 1978, partial restorations and structural enhancements using concrete were implemented lasted 4-5 years.
+In 1978, partial restorations and structural enhancements using concrete were implemented, lasting 4-5 years.

 Church of St. Matrona